 The one to two part-time counsellors a school may have on staff are doing their best.

 Awareness, programs and professional counsellors are great, but in a moment of despair and desperation, young people need to be equipped.
 They need to have a friend they can rely on.
 They must have an adult they can call at a moment’s notice.
 They must know what to do when life begins to unravel.

 They must have relationships that are impartial, helpful and understanding.

 Teenagers simply must be given the environment where vulnerability is OK, acceptance is a given, their identity and worth is secure, and the future is looked forward to.

 Sadly, I don’t think it’s that important for most people.
 Most adults are going about their busy and hectic lives hoping that their tax dollars will fix this problem.

 Many people are too worried about paying for their massive house and three cars in a leafy lined street to even contemplate getting to know a young person who may be going through a tough time.

 Moreover, most adults don’t even know how life-changing their role can actually be!

-We need something different.
-Every school in Australia can attest to that.
-And by different, I mean giving young people the freedom and space and time to openly discuss with each other what they are going through – without the judgements they are used to receiving from their parents, teachers, peers and culture.
+We need something different, and as Youth Mental Health First Aid accredited trainer I want to help wherever I can.
+Every school in Australia can attest to the fact we need more resources.
+We need to give young people the freedom, space and time to openly discuss with each other what they are going through – without the judgements they are used to receiving from their parents, teachers, peers and culture.

 My gut sense is, this worrying trend can be corrected sooner rather than later – if we’re prepared to make some personal sacrifices.
 That we can turn the tide on these alarming rates, simply by showing up to young people, offering them an ear to listen, a shoulder to lean on, a heart to empathise with and a finger to point them the right way.